-Over the next 23 years, the Group – which was informally known as the “Ward Street Anaesthetists”- evolved with many distinguished and respected anaesthetic colleagues joining and leaving the group.
-The departure of Mrs Hocking in 1981 left a void in the office and Dr Harbans Gill invited Helen McMahon, who at that stage had been working as his bookkeeper and a nanny for his children, to help out in the office.
-In 2016 Helen (now Cooper) retired after being Practice Manager for 34 years.
+Over the next 23 years, the Group – which was informally known as the “Ward Street Anaesthetists” – evolved with many distinguished and respected anaesthetic colleagues joining and leaving the group.
+The departure of Mrs Hocking in 1981 left a void in the office and Dr Harbans Gill invited Helen McMahon (now Cooper), who at that stage had been working as his bookkeeper and a nanny for his children, to help out in the office.
+Helen retired in 2016 after being Practice Manager for 34 years.
 Dr Newland and Dr Ellis, the founding members, retired in 1986 and 1987 respectively after providing over 27 years of service to the Group.
 By the early 1990’s, the Group was looking for more modern facilities and the new building at Wakefield Clinic was a perfect central location.

 It was in 1992, with the move to Wakefield Street that Wakefield Anaesthetic Group was born.